Everything You Need To Know About Solar Lights

 Photovoltaic (PV) cells absorb the sun’s energy, creating an electrical charge that moves through the panel.
 The PV cells are wired to the battery, where the energy is converted and stored as chemical energy until it’s needed.
 As the sun sets, the lights use this chemical energy for illumination.

 A component called the solar cell stops converting sunlight as the sun goes down and darkness sets in.
 A built-in photoreceptor on the solar light detects when conditions start to get dark, turning on a light made of several long-lasting LEDs.
-The battery supplies stored energy to power the light throughout the night.
+The battery uses stored energy to power the light throughout the night.

 High-quality lights require only 10-12 hours of sunlight exposure each day to shine brightly all night long.
-Since they’re powered solely on clean, renewable energy, solar lights aren’t just good for the environment—they’re also good for your pocketbook, saving you money on your monthly electric bills.
+Since they’re powered solely on clean, renewable energy, solar lights aren’t just good for the environment—they’re also good for your wallet, saving you money on your monthly electric bills.

 How do solar lights know when to turn on?

 Solar lights feature built-in photoreceptors that sense when the sun goes down and darkness approaches.
 As the photoreceptors detect low light levels, they “tell” the light that it’s time to turn on.
 The light fixture draws power from the battery, burning bright throughout the night.